RPuvvula/InactiveTimer/README.md

 # InactiveTimer

-Sitting too long at Desk?
-This simple Project alerts you once every 30 mins to get up from your chair and move.
+Do you spend too much time at your desk?
+This simple Project reminds you to get out of your chair and move every 30 minutes.

-I am new to web development and thought why not develop a tool that is useful.
-I use this everyday.
+I'm new to web development, so I made this to teach myself while also being useful.
+I use it everyday at work!

-The project uses Notifications API (HTML 5) to alert the User thus requires to be running under server.
-You can still use & run as local file but Window's alerts will be used instead.
+The project uses the Notifications API (HTML 5) to alert the user, so it must be running on a server.
+You can continue to use and run as a local file, but Windows' alerts will be used instead.

 ## How to launch
 You have two options